nextcloud/documentation/admin_manual/groupware/circles/app_overview.rst

 .. _app_overview_type_circles:

-The configuration is done by enabling/disabling some flag that define the way other people view and join the Circle:
+The configuration is done by enabling/disabling some flags that define the way other people view and join the Circle:

  - **Visible** (8): Visible to everyone, if not visible, people have to know its name to be able to find it.